Classifying integer tilings and hypertilings: Introduction

 For example, consider the triangulated decagon of Figure~\ref{figure:decagon}(a) -- ignore the integer labels for now.
 Seven of the ten vertices are coloured black or white; these are the vertices $v_0,v_1,\dots,v_6$.
 We define the black ones to have weight 1 and the white ones to have weight 2.
 This triangulated decagon with these weighted vertices is a weighted triangular polygon with $N=2$.
 It is a Euclidean version of the combinatorially equivalent hyperbolic ideal triangulated polygon shaded in Figure~\ref{figure46}(a).
 The black and white vertices correspond to the vertices of the path shown in Figure~\ref{figure46}(a), with black for vertices $a/b$ with $\gcd(a,b)=1$ and white for vertices $a/b$ with $\gcd(a,b)=2$.

-At each of the distinguished vertices of the weighted triangular polygon we multiply the weight of that vertex by the number of triangles incident to that vertex; these are the integer labels.
-Reading them clockwise in order we obtain the quiddity cycle of a positive integer 4-frieze, as shown in Figure~\ref{figure:decagon}(b).
+The integer label at the distinguished vertex $v_i$ of the weighted triangular polygon is the product of the weights $w_{i-1}$ and $w_{i+1}$ of the two neighbouring vertices and the Farey distance $\Delta(v_{i-1},v_{i+1})$ between those two vertices.
+Reading these labels clockwise in order we obtain the quiddity cycle of a positive integer 4-frieze, as shown in Figure~\ref{figure:decagon}(b).
 That is, we obtain a type of frieze where the diamonds have determinant 4 rather than~1 (this is an example of a frieze pattern with coefficients \cite{CuHoJo2020}, which are related to cluster algebras with coefficients \cite{FoZe2007}).
 On dividing each entry of this frieze by 2 we obtain the positive rational frieze of Figure~\ref{figure5}.

 This procedure constitutes a combinatorial interpretation of the one-to-one correspondence of Theorem~\ref{theoremB}, which shows that \emph{every} positive rational frieze arises in this way.